khosravm/Anomaly-Detection/Basic Models for AD/README.md

 4th: Anomaly detection as a classification problem

-    Proximity-based anomaly detection (by use of  k-NN classification method):
+    <p align="justify"> Proximity-based anomaly detection (by use of  k-NN classification method):
     The basic idea here is that the proximity of an anomaly data point to its nearest neighboring data points largely deviates from the proximity of the data point to most of the other data points in the data set.

 <p align="justify"> While detecting anomalies, we almost always consider ROC and Precision as it
 gives a much better idea about the model's performance.